Expat Exchange

 When we asked members in Indonesia if they typically need to travel to see specialists, they replied...

 "Some of the most popular cities in Indonesia for medical specialists are Jakarta and Surabaya.
 Both cities feature a wide range of highly-skilled physicians, specialists, and surgeons.
 Other cities with good selections of medical specialists include Banda Aceh, Medan, Balikpapan, and Yogyakarta.
-In addition, many tropical islands in Indonesia have some of the best medical specialists, including Bali, Lombok, Sulawesi and Sumatra," said a member in Indonesia.
+In addition, many tropical islands in Indonesia have some of the best medical specialists, including Bali, Lombok, Sulawesi and Sumatra," said another expat in Indonesia.

 Get Quote